Smudge202/smudge202.github.io/_posts/2016-04-19-action-conflicts.md

 This places our implementation of the `IActionSelector` into the list of services available to your application.

 It is crucial that you add your service **after** calling `services.AddMvc()`.
-This is because, when multiple implementations of the same service are added to the service collection, the Microsoft DI Framework will always pick the **Last** implementation added.
+This is because, when multiple implementations of the same service are added to the service collection, the Microsoft DI Framework will always pick the **last** implementation added.

 With all these little pieces in place, I ran swashbuckle again and *hey, presto!*.
 We're in business.